 - Join forces: When it comes to preserving native plants from loss due to habitat destruction and other related causes we will collaborate with other groups who take on such efforts as their primary mission to lend our support.
 We understand that the survival of native plants in the long term may depend on these efforts.
 However, Wild Ones’ core focus will be to support native-plant community restoration through education.

-Janet is responsible for maintaining chapter and member records and reports, social media, customer service and training for chapters and members, and leading member communications.
-In partnership with the National Director, Janet supports Wild Ones with insight and support for the Wild Ones brand, technology, and marketing initiatives.
+Janet is responsible for providing membership reports, maintaining social media, and serving as the first point of contact for chapter customer service.
+In partnership with the National Director, Janet provides the organization with insight and support for the Wild Ones brand, technology, training, and marketing initiatives.
 Janet holds a bachelor’s degree from University of Wisconsin – Oshkosh in fine arts, including visual communications design and strategic messaging.